Monmouthshire Railway and Canal Company: A railway for the Eastern Valley

 The work involved closure of part of the upper end of the canal; the Pontnewynydd to Pontypool section was closed in 1849, and Pontypool to Pontymoile in 1853.

 The company engineer, Edward Barber, designed a combination tramplate which provided an edge rail, and a special "combination" wheel that could run on a standard gauge edge rail track or the narrower tramplate track.
 Over 521 tons of improved wrought iron tramplates were purchased, and the cost of improvements by November 1846 was £17,742.

-At the time of authorisation of the Pontypool line in 1845, the Company was heavily committed in upgrading its existing lines.
+At the time of authorisation of the Pontypool line in 1845, the company was heavily committed in upgrading its existing lines.
 A financial depression set in at this time, and money became impossible to obtain for railway schemes.
-As a result, the Company was unable to complete the Newport and Pontypool Railway within the time limit set by Parliament.
-The Newport and Pontypool Amendment Act was passed in 1848, allowing an extension of time for construction, authority to carry passengers, and a change of name to the Monmouthshire Railway and Canal Company.
+As a result, the company was unable to complete the Newport and Pontypool Railway within the time limit set by Parliament.
+The Newport and Pontypool Railway Amendment Act 1848 (11 & 12 Vict. c. cxx) was passed, allowing an extension of time for construction, authority to carry passengers, and a change of name to the Monmouthshire Railway and Canal Company.
 They were freed from the obligation to provide mineral wagons, but locomotives remained their responsibility, and horse traction was to be prohibited when passenger operation started.

 A failed takeover

-In 1846 a new company, the Monmouthshire Railway, obtained Parliamentary authority to purchase the entire works of the Monmouthshire Canal system, including all the railways;
+In 1846 a new entity, the Monmouthshire Railway Company, obtained an act of Parliament, the Monmouthshire Railway Act 1846 (9 & 10 Vict. c. ccclxxi) giving them the authority to purchase the entire works of the Monmouthshire Canal system, including all the railways;

-The First General Meeting of the Monmouthshire Railway Company was held [on 11 September 1846]...
-After congratulating the proprietors on obtaining the Act of Parliament, which received the Royal Assent on 13 August last, [the Managing Committee report] referred to the present state and future prospects of the Company.
-One of the objects which they had started was the purchase of Monmouthshire Canal Company, which beside its own course, had a connexion with some 50 or 60 miles of tramway travelling throughout its district.
-This canal had been purchased by the committee at £200 a share...
-Among the conditions of purchase it was left to the Canal Company to take shares in the railway in lieu of the purchase money...
-The Canal Company had not yet given notice of the number of shares that it might be their intention to take...

-In fact the purchase had been authorised, not completed, and the Monmouthshire Railway failed to raise the cash it needed for the purchase, and the powers lapsed.
+Although the purchase had been authorised, the Monmouthshire Railway Company failed to raise the cash it needed for the purchase.
+The purchase was not completed, and the powers lapsed.